story-branch/story_branch/README.md

 2. tracker - You should select Github
 3. api key - this is your personal api token.
 You can create one under your [developer profile tokens page](https://github.com/settings/tokens)

+## Configuring JIRA

+The configuration for JIRA is slightly more complex as the endpoint changes according to your project setup.
+You will need an API token, which you can create a new one in your [JIRA id management page](https://id.atlassian.com/manage/api-tokens)
+1. tracker - You should select JIRA
+2. JIRA's subdomain - you should type the JIRA's subdomain that you use to access in your browser.
+E.g I'd type perxtechnologies to access to https://perxtechnologies.atlassian.net
+3. JIRA's project key - this should match which project you want to fetch the issues from.
+E.g. PW is the key for my Project Whistler, so I'd type PW
+4. API key that you should have gotten in the first description step
+5. username used for login in the JIRA usually.
+If you use google email authentication, the username should be your email

 ## Migrating